≡ Menu

 Origins of the Brussels Griffons

-The Brussels Griffon was first developed in Belgium more than 200 years ago from the union of several different breeds including: Pugs, the English Toy Spaniel and the Affenpinscher (a German breed).
-It’s almost like someone intentionally took all of the cutest dogs in the world and just “mixed” them all together.
+The Brussels Griffon was first developed in Belgium over 200 years ago from the union of several different breeds, including Pugs, the English Toy Spaniel, and the Affenpinscher (a German breed).
+It’s almost like someone intentionally took all the cutest dogs in the world and “mixed” them together.
+And while this approach rarely works out well, in this case, who can argue that it wasn’t a great idea?
+Ironically, though, the Brussels Griffon wasn’t initially appreciated for all he was!

 You see…

-Initially, the Brussels Griffon wasn’t consider much more than a “street dog” or “mutt”.
+Initially, the Brussels Griffon wasn’t considered much more than a “street dog” or “mutt.”
 Early on, just about every day was a struggle for survival for him.
-Not embraced by the wealth land owners of that time, the Brussels Griffon breed had to “prove” his usefulness to the local population.
+Not embraced by the wealthy homeowners of that time, the Brussels Griffon breed had to “prove” its usefulness to the local population.
+As luck would have it, these little guys are pretty proficient little hunters and entirely up to mixing it up with any local rodent population, making them quite popular with the local farmers throughout Belgium.
+Some might even say love.

 And considering…